 In recent years, we have witnessed how many companies started innovation labs, corporate accelerators, and launched change initiatives.
 The trend now is to embrace new innovation methods but getting the desired results is not so easy to achieve.
 In fact, most companies encounter these 3 key innovation challenges when they try to change their innovation efforts.

-Changing the status quo
+1. Changing the status quo

-Find and attract the right innovation sources
+2. Find and attract the right innovation sources

-This construction company tried our open innovation platform to reach a broader variety of innovation sources.
-The open challenge brought hard tech ideas/solutions with enormous potential in just 6 weeks!
+This construction company tried our open innovation platform to reach out to a broader variety of innovation sources.
+This open initiative brought hard tech ideas/solutions with enormous potential in just 6 weeks.
 Now, this company is planning to introduce crowdsourcing in other divisions.

-Another example comes from a medium-size steel manufacturer, that launched a startups program to innovate around energy storage.
-As a matter of fact, energy storage is a good approach to reduce the impact of the energy cost in metals manufacturing.
-However, finding a disruptive energy storage solution is a huge challenge and, for this objective, a medium-size company might be less attractive to startups compared to world leaders.
-A good option might be to participate in a vertical accelerator to attract the best startups in the world.
+Another example of the importance of finding the right innovation source is the medium-size steel manufacturer that launched a startups program to innovate around energy storage.
+Energy storage is a great approach to reduce the impact of energy cost in the manufacturing of metals but too big a challenge for a medium-size company.
+In this case, a good option would be to become part of a vertical accelerator to attract the best startups in the world.